 Good boots and waterproofs needed for a challenging walk

 Renowned peaks like Great Gable loom large as you follow the trail through Sty Head Pass, visiting Sty Head Tarn and Sprinkling Tarn (great picnic spots), before returning alongside Grains Gill stream.
 Enjoy fantastic views on paths restored and maintained as part of the ‘Fix the Fells’ project.

 Cross Seathwaite farmyard, going through a series of gates.
 Walk along a streamside gravel track over a small footbridge.

 On reaching Stockley Bridge, continue straight ahead and begin climbing up Sty Head Pass on cobbled and stone-pitched paths.

 This historic packhorse bridge was constructed in 1540, but partially demolished after floods in 1969.
-Its actually designated as a grade one listed building because there are so few such old bridges in the area.
+It's actually designated as a grade I listed building because there are so few such old bridges in the area.
 Goods like salt, wool and charcoal were transported by pack animals through the Lakeland valleys on mountain passes like this for centuries.